-It had deep roots going far back in European and German history, and followed several years of intensifying persecution after the Nazis had come to power in Germany.
+It had deep roots going far back in European and German history.
+It followed several years of intensifying persecution of the Jews after 1933, when the Nazis had come to power in Germany.

 Anti-Semitism has deep roots in European history.
 Before the mass communications of modern times, it was easy for comparatively isolated communities to feel hostility towards strangers and foreigners – and for centuries groups of Jews, with their alien garb and strange ways (according to their neighbours), had seemed like foreigners within a mostly Christian population.